Former U.S. Olympic swimmer Klete Keller sentenced to three years probation for role in Jan. 6 riot

 But Keller and his defense team asked for leniency, telling the judge in court filings that he now "recognizes the gravity of his involvement" in the attack on Jan.
 6 and has a wife and children to care for.

-"The sum total of Mr. Keller's actions while inside the Capitol building can be described as follows: mulling around the Rotunda taking pictures and videos, observing a group of protesters near the Ohio Clock Room engaging with a line of police officers—during which time Mr. Keller yelled, 'F*** Nancy Pelosi' and 'F*** Chuck Schumer,'" they wrote, adding that he also "brush[ed] aside a police officer's hand from his arm who was attempting to direct the larger crowd out of the Rotunda."
+"The sum total of Mr. Keller's actions while inside the Capitol building can be described as follows: mulling around the Rotunda taking pictures and videos, observing a group of protesters near the Ohio Clock Room engaging with a line of police officers—during which time Mr. Keller yelled, 'F*** Nancy Pelosi' and 'F*** Chuck Schumer,'" they wrote, "and brush[ed] aside a police officer's hand from his arm who was attempting to direct the larger crowd out of the Rotunda."

 Keller himself wrote a letter to the judge ahead of Friday's proceedings in which he said he "deeply regret[s]" his actions.